Apple S1

-The Apple S1 is the integrated computer in the first-generation Apple Watch, and it is described as a "System in Package" (SiP) by Apple Inc.
+The Apple S1 is a system in package (SiP) processor developed and marketed by Apple Inc., part of the Apple silicon series.
+It is the integrated computer in the first-generation Apple Watch, utilizing a single core.
+Samsung is said to be the main supplier of key components, such as the RAM and NAND flash storage, as well as the assembly itself, but some teardowns saw RAM and flash memory from Toshiba and Micron Technology.

-Samsung is said to be the main supplier of key components, such as the RAM and NAND flash storage, and the assembly itself, but early teardowns reveal RAM and flash memory from Toshiba and Micron Technology.
+An updated dual-core version of the S1, the S1P, was released in 2016 for the Apple Watch Series 1.

 System-in-Package design

 It uses a customized application processor that together with memory, storage and support processors for wireless connectivity, sensors and I/O constitute a complete computer in a single package.
 This package is filled with resin for durability.

 Components

 From reverse engineering, the processor handling the Wi-Fi and Bluetooth is a Broadcom BCM43342 and the six-axis gyroscope is from STMicroelectronics.